Tips for Working Parents: Child Care

-If you feel confident about your caregiver, you’ll be less anxious about leaving your child each day.
-Before choosing a caregiver, ask for references or names of other parents using the childcare.
+If you feel good about your child's caregiver, you’ll be less worried about leaving your child each day.
+Before choosing a caregiver, ask for references or names of other parents who use the child-care provider.
 Find out if the caregiver’s views on raising children match your own.
-Then, visit the site unannounced and see how much attention each child receives.
+Then, visit the site unannounced.
+See how much attention each child receives.

-Why go it alone?
-Sharing experiences with your coworkers can provide emotional support and practical solutions.
-If you’re having trouble finding child care, your EAP may be able to provide local referrals.
-For supervised after-school programs, contact your child’s school, your local recreation department, or your county child-care agencies.
-Look in the government sections of your phone book for listings.
+Sharing experiences with your coworkers can give you emotional support and helpful solutions.
+If you’re having trouble finding child care, your employer's EAP (employee assistance program) may be able to give you some local referrals.
+For supervised after-school programs, contact your child’s school.
+Or contact your local recreation department or your county child-care agencies.
+Also check your local government’s website for listings.

 If your child stays home alone, teach him or her about safety.
 And make sure your child knows what to do in an emergency.
 This will help both of you feel more confident.